-The Greek diaspora or Hellenic diaspora, also known as Omogenia refers to the communities of Greek people living outside the traditional Greek homelands, but more commonly in other parts of the world, such as the United States, Canada, Australia, the UK, Germany, Sweden, Belgium, Italy, Argentina, South Afria, Russia or other countries around the world.
-Members of the diaspora can be identified as those who themselves, or whose ancestors, migrated from the Greek homelands.
+The Greek diaspora also known as “omogenia” refers to the communities of Greek people living outside the traditional Greek homelands, but more commonly in other parts of the world, such as the United States, Canada, Australia, the UK, Germany, Sweden, Belgium, Italy, Argentina, South Africa, Russia or other countries around the world.
+Members of the omogenia can be identified as those who themselves, or whose ancestors, migrated from the Greek homelands.